 Europe is perhaps the most beautiful continent in the world.
 Snow clad mountains, pristine rivers, classic architecture, vibrant cultures and a rich history; Europe pretty much has it all.
 But amidst the plethora of naturally beautiful cities that Europe proudly calls its own, there are a few who stand out.
 That may be because of the city’s history, its culture, the scenic locales or just the vibrancy and the free-spirited nature of the place.
-So, all things considered, here’s a list of 10 European cities that you absolutely must visit at least once in your lifetime.
+So, all things considered, here’s a list of 10 European cities that you shouls add to your bucket list and visit at least once in your lifetime.

 Barcelona is a city that would top 9 out of 10 ‘must visit European cities’ lists.
 What makes it better is that each of these lists would give several reasons for having it up at the top!
 That’s the beauty of Barcelona.
 It lives by its own rules; grooves to its own beats.
 While the Gothic genius of La Sagrada Familia leaves you gasping with its jaw-dropping architecture, the La Rambla street leaves you spoilt for choices with its range and variety of bars, shops, restaurants and theatres.
 And if one of your travelling group mates rubs you the wrong way, send him to the maze at Parc del Laberint d’Horta instead of just screaming “Get lost!”